-The weather at this time of the year can be variable.
+The weather at this time of the year can vary between -3 and 16 degrees.
 It could be wet and very cold.
 Be prepared!
-In the event of bad weather - full body cover will be essential with thermals and if it is very cold competitors who are inadequately clothed may not be allowed to start.
-Please also be prepared with sun block if it is hot.
+In the event of bad weather - full body cover will be essential with thermals and as above, if it is very cold competitors who are inadequately clothed may not be allowed to start.
+Please also be prepared with sun block and extra water if it is hot.

 Competitors should bring a range of clothing to cover extremes – both heat and cold.
 As this is a schools event, it is recommended that you and your students wear your school’s sports uniform if you have one.
 If the forecast is for very cold weather, please have suitable clothing such as a thermal layer to wear under the uniform.
 Make sure that you bring a change of clothes, including socks and shoes to change into after your course.

 Maps are pre-marked with control descriptions printed on them.
 The maps will be collected at the finish and then be available for you to collect after the last start.
-Students running as pairs will each have a map but share a Sportident e-card while on the course.
+Students running as pairs will each have a map but share a Sportident SI card while on the course.